Tipser/slate/source/includes/_advanced-usage.md

 });
 ```

 In this case, you no longer need to manually pass the state to the `SsrTipserElementsProvider`, it is done automatically.
-The last step is to transfer the state to the browser in a similar way as it was done in the basic version, but this time the state should be extracted from c`omponentsStateSsrManager` using the `getState` method:
+The last step is to transfer the state to the browser in a similar way as it was done in the basic version, but this time the state should be extracted from `componentsStateSsrManager` using the `getState` method:

 ```typescript
 <script>window.TIPSER_STATE = ${JSON.stringify(componentsStateSsrManager.getState())}</script>